ixarlie/mutex-bundle/docs/memcached.md

             logger: 'monolog.logger'
 ```

-## How to create a Memcached services
+## How to create a Memcached service

 ```yaml
 # Read Memcached documentation to know more options.